-No official photos yet, but several snaps have emerged from the set.
+Before that, several snaps have emerged from the set.
 See a collection of those below.

 What’s the plot for The Irishman?

-An official synopsis hasn’t yet been released for The Irishman, but it’s based on the book I Heard You Paint Houses by Charles Brandt, which told the true-crime story of Frank ‘The Irishman’ Sheeran, a self-confessed hitman for the mob.
+It’s based on the book I Heard You Paint Houses by Charles Brandt, which told the true-crime story of Frank ‘The Irishman’ Sheeran, a self-confessed hitman for the mob.

 A WW2 veteran, Sheeran was a labour union official who claimed to have been hired by the Mafia – particularly the Bufalino crime family – to conduct over 25 murders.
-He also confessed to killing his close friend and mentor, Jimmy Hoffa, the head of the Bufalino mob who mysteriously disappeared in the mid-70s.
+He also confessed to killing his close friend and mentor, Jimmy Hoffa, the head of the Bufalino mob who mysteriously disappeared in the mid-’70s.